Session 3 - Module A: Advanced Orchestration Patterns¶

 workflow.add_node("load_balancer", self._dynamic_load_balancing_node)

-Specialized Worker Branches
+Specialized Data Processing Worker Branches¶

-# Specialized parallel execution branches
+# Specialized parallel data processing execution branches

-Result Integration and Quality Control
+Result Integration and Quality Control¶

-# Convergence and integration nodes
+# Convergence and integration nodes for data consistency

 workflow.add_node("branch_merger", self._intelligent_branch_merger)

-workflow.add_node("quality_validator", self._quality_validation_node)
+workflow.add_node("quality_validator", self._data_quality_validation_node)

 workflow.add_node("final_integrator", self._final_integration_node)

-# Configure complex flow patterns
+# Configure complex flow patterns for data processing

 self._configure_advanced_flow_patterns(workflow)